krissmoe/SHRED-turbulence-sensing/README.md

 DNS cases S1/S2 and experimental T-Tank cases E1/E2.
 Details about the turbulence statistics can be found in the manuscript.

 ### Outputs
-Plots for manuscript.
+Plots for manuscript are generated in 'Run turbulence sensing SHRED.ipynb'.
 This include plots for
 - SVD modes for DNS and experiments (Fig. 3-4)
 - Loss profile during SHRED training (Fig. 5)
 - Comparison of test data snapshots of ground truth, compressed fields and SHRED reconstruction (Fig. 6-7)